Removing patients

 Violent patients

-• Report the incident to the police and get an incident number.
+- Report the incident to the police and get an incident number.
 Only give the minimum information needed to allow for proper investigation.
-The patient's medical details should not usually be required.
+The patient's medical details will not usually be required.

 For more on this, read our MDU journal article on dealing with threats and violence.